awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 **To prepare to bring your address range to your AWS account**

 1. Create an ROA to authorize Amazon ASNs 16509 and 14618 to advertise your address range\.
+You must set the maximum length to the size of the smallest prefix that you want to bring \(for example, /24\)\.
 It might take up to 24 hours for the ROA to become available to Amazon\.
 For more information, see the following:
    + ARIN — [ROA Requests](https://www.arin.net/resources/rpki/roarequest.html)
    + RIPE — [Managing ROAs](https://www.ripe.net/manage-ips-and-asns/resource-management/certification/resource-certification-roa-management)